HEP-FCC/bib-studies/simulation/README.md

 cd ..
 k4_local_repo
 ```

 Now let's switch to the CAD beampipe, and set vacuum everywhere (ALLEGRO is taken as an example but it works the same way for other detectors):
 - comment out [these lines](https://github.com/key4hep/k4geo/blob/main/FCCee/ALLEGRO/compact/ALLEGRO_o1_v03/ALLEGRO_o1_v03.xml#L34-L35)
 - and un-comment [these lines](https://github.com/key4hep/k4geo/blob/main/FCCee/ALLEGRO/compact/ALLEGRO_o1_v03/ALLEGRO_o1_v03.xml#L40-L41)
+- IFF running CLD:

-NB: for CLD, you further need to comment out [these lines](https://github.com/key4hep/k4geo/blob/main/FCCee/CLD/compact/CLD_o2_v08/CLD_o2_v08.xml#L401-L415) to remove the analytical compensating solenoid field which is taken from a map in the above MDI import.
-You also need to add some material to the detector list of materials (see e.g. [here](https://github.com/key4hep/k4geo/pull/534/commits/2a2ea2591db1473d294af5c432f99aac74b8dea7#diff-f42d88422d9f50cb0863b6f08f2640a9e5cbcb9ac2ae01145642105d9fe9387d)).
+  - also need to comment out [these lines](https://github.com/key4hep/k4geo/blob/main/FCCee/CLD/compact/CLD_o2_v08/CLD_o2_v08.xml#L401-L415) to remove the analytical compensating solenoid field which is taken from a map in the above MDI import.
+  - You also need to add some material to the detector list of materials (see e.g. [here](https://github.com/key4hep/k4geo/pull/534/commits/2a2ea2591db1473d294af5c432f99aac74b8dea7#diff-f42d88422d9f50cb0863b6f08f2640a9e5cbcb9ac2ae01145642105d9fe9387d)).

-And **enable detailed EM treatment in Geant4** by applying the following changes to the `ddsim` steering file (if you do not already use a `ddsim` steering file, you can create the default one with `ddsim --dumpSteeringFile > mySteeringFile.py`):
+- **enable detailed EM treatment in Geant4** by applying the following changes to the `ddsim` steering file
+  - (if you do not already use a `ddsim` steering file, you can create the default one with `ddsim --dumpSteeringFile > mySteeringFile.py`):
   - Change the physics list to `SIM.physics.list = "FTFP_BERT_EMZ"`
   - Change the range cut: `SIM.physics.rangecut = 0.05*mm`
   - Remove the energy threshold for tracker hits: `SIM.filter.tracker = "edep0"`
   - At the bottom of the file, change the Geant4 UI configure commands to: `SIM.ui.commandsConfigure = ["/cuts/setLowEdge 50 eV", "/process/em/lowestElectronEnergy 1 eV", "/process/em/auger true" , "/process/em/deexcitationIgnoreCut true"]`

-Finally, for some BIB (e.g. IPC), the **boost due to the crossing angle has to be applied**:
+- For some BIB (e.g. IPC), the **boost due to the crossing angle has to be applied**:
   - At the beginning of the file, use: `SIM.crossingAngleBoost = 0.015`

-Whether or not to apply this boost depends on how the BIB was actually generated, reach out to the contact of the sample you plan to simulate in case of doubt.
+  - (boost depends on BIB generation => contact responsible/creator if in doubt)

+Regarding steering files:
-NB: centrally maintained steering files are available for IDEA in [`FCC-Config`](https://github.com/HEP-FCC/FCC-config), which is included in the `key4hep` software stack and accessible with the environment variable `$FCCCONFIG`.
-For example, the [IDEA_o1_v03](https://github.com/HEP-FCC/FCC-config/blob/main/FCCee/FullSim/IDEA/IDEA_o1_v03/SteeringFile_IDEA_o1_v03.py) steering file can file can be passed to the ddsim command with:
+- centrally maintained in [`FCC-Config`](https://github.com/HEP-FCC/FCC-config), which is included in the `key4hep` software stack and accessible with the environment variable `$FCCCONFIG`
+- Example: [IDEA_o1_v03](https://github.com/HEP-FCC/FCC-config/blob/main/FCCee/FullSim/IDEA/IDEA_o1_v03/SteeringFile_IDEA_o1_v03.py) can be used with:
 ```bash
 ddsim --steeringFile $FCCCONFIG/share/FCC-config/FullSim/IDEA/IDEA_o1_v03/SteeringFile_IDEA_o1_v03.py ...
 # or for the nightlies
 ddsim --steeringFile $FCCCONFIG/FullSim/IDEA/IDEA_o1_v03/SteeringFile_IDEA_o1_v03.py ...
 ```
-For CLD, the centrally maintained steering file lives [here](https://github.com/key4hep/CLDConfig/blob/main/CLDConfig/cld_steer.py) and can be accessed through `$CLDCONFIG`.
+- Note: For CLD, the centrally maintained steering file lives [here](https://github.com/key4hep/CLDConfig/blob/main/CLDConfig/cld_steer.py) and can be accessed through `$CLDCONFIG`.

 ### Run the simulation